Call Kirk: 0476 479 835

 Why choose an NETCC Approved Seller? i

-The NETCC “New Energy Tech Consumer Code” has been through a rigorous public consultation process and received authorisation from the Australian Competition and Consumer Commission (ACCC).
+The NETCC “New Energy Tech Consumer Code” has been through a rigorous public consultation process and has received authorisation from the Australian Competition and Consumer Commission (ACCC).

 To become a New Energy Tech Approved Seller, a retailer must demonstrate it meets the NETCC standards.
 For example, a retailer must demonstrate it produces fair, detailed quotes and uses T&Cs which reflect the service standards and refund provisions of the NETCC.